Executive Summary

 Both SAF and hydrogen have significant disadvantages as aviation fuels.
 SAF is challenging to produce due to the complexity of manufacturing long-chain hydrocarbons, while hydrogen, though easy to produce, is difficult to implement in aircraft.
 Methane offers a potential solution.
 Its renewable production is simpler and less resource-intensive compared to SAFs, as it can be produced directly by anaerobic digestion of biomass or in one step from CO2 and hydrogen via the Sabatier Process.
 Methane’s higher liquefaction temperature (-162°C) and greater volumetric energy density (58% of kerosene’s) compared to hydrogen (-253°C, 23%) simplify its implementation in aircraft.

-The simplicity of producing methane is why it is considered for rockets to Mars, where It can be produced for the return journey.
+The simplicity of producing methane is why it is considered for rockets to Mars, where it can be produced for the return journey.
 The existing gas infrastructure supports its distribution and allows for a gradual transition by mixing fossil and green methane.
 A potential issue is methane’s potency as a greenhouse gas, necessitating minimised leaks during production, transport, and flight, which is a manageable technical challenge.

 Other Solution